silogen/kaiwo/test/chainsaw/tests/aim/kvcache/README.md

 **status-progression/** - Tracks status transitions from Pending → Progressing → Ready as resources come up.

+**standalone-update/** - Updates a standalone KVCache with new resources; verifies StatefulSet is updated.

+**service-no-update/** - AIMService does NOT update existing KVCache when service spec changes.

+**manual-update-service-created/** - Manually updating a service-created KVCache works (controller applies updates).

+**preexisting-no-update/** - AIMService does NOT update pre-existing KVCache when referencing with different settings.

 ## Configuration

 **Storage Class**: Configured via `test/chainsaw/values/kvcache.yaml` (default: `openebs-hostpath`).